 JAD: Jad Abumrad.
-Um, you were saying, uh, that the IQ test was put on trial.
+You were saying that the IQ test was put on trial.
 That sort of seems to be where we’re driving to.

-JAD: I wanna know about that trial.
-What happened to the trial?
+JAD: I want to know about that trial.
+What happened at the trial?

-PAT: Yeah, super interesting, uh, but before we jump into that, I think it would be helpful to put the trial and the tests in a slightly larger context--
+PAT: Yeah, it's super interesting.
+But before we jump into that, I think it would be helpful to put the trial and the tests in a slightly larger context.

 PAT: And so to do that, I want to tell you where the IQ tests came from in the first place.